Nxcromxncer/Nxcromxncer/README.md

   A passionate developer and tech enthusiast on a journey to create, learn and collaborate.
-- 👀 I’m interested in
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Develop
-- 📫 How to reach me ...
+- 📫 You can contact me on
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...